top of page

 Working with Josh, I gained skills to help me through new and unique managerial challenges - first as a new manager, then as Founder & CTO of my own VC-funded company.

-I wrote my first code as a curious kid on an Apple II Plus in the early 80's.
+I wrote my first code as a curious kid on an Apple II Plus in the early 80s.
 In 1994, I started my career as an engineer.
-Curiosity about how people work steered me into engineering management over 15 years ago.
-I have been a leadership coach for the past five years.
-I have a bachelors in Physics, a Masters in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
-I have attended and facilitated over 400 days of personal growth, career development, and leadership trainings around the world.
-In my career I have held multiple leadership roles in technology startups.
-I have trained with Agile Leadership Journey and Crafted Leadership.
-I am excited to share the tools of discovery that I have used to help others, and myself.
+Curiosity about how people work steered me into engineering management over 20 years ago (see my career experience here).
+I have been a leadership coach and mentor for 10 years.
+I have a bachelor's in Physics, a master's in Organizational Leadership, and over 20 years of study in humanistic psychology, based primarily on the work of Virginia Satir, a pioneer in human systems thinking.
+I have attended and facilitated over 500 days of personal growth, career development, and leadership training around the world.
+In my career, I have held multiple leadership roles in technology startups.
+I am a certified Agile Leadership Journey Guide and studied Crafted Leadership.
+I am excited to share the tools of discovery that I have used to help others and myself.

 It's better to talk to someone who gets the engineering mindset.